Alexandria Ocasio-Cortez Called A ‘Bimbo’ For Criticizing Trump, By Texas Politician Scott Dunn

 — Mark Steger (@MarkSteger) February 9, 2019

 Meanwhile, Richardson Mayor Paul Voelker said in a statement that he was “extremely disappointed and embarrassed” by Dunn’s tweet, and said that words like that, directed towards women, do not represent the “values” of Richardson.
-And at least one Twitter user pointed out that the Richardson city council positions are supposedly non-partisan, yet Dunn made an intensely partisan statement.
+And at least one Twitter user pointed out that the Richardson city council positions are supposedly nonpartisan, yet Dunn made an intensely partisan statement.

 Dunn is not the first Republican to use the word “bimbo” to describe a female adversary.
 Donald Trump himself famously used the term to describe Megyn Kelly in 2015.
-Trump has similarly referred to certain women as “fat pigs,” “dogs,” “slobs” and “disgusting animals.”
+Trump has similarly referred to certain women as “fat pigs,” “dogs,” “slobs,” and “disgusting animals.”

-Similarly, Alexandria Ocasio-Cortez has not been immune to puerile name-calling since she announced her candidacy for the House of Representatives.
-For example, Republican political strategist and campaign consultant Ed Rollins last month called Ocasio-Cortez a “little girl” with a big mouth.
-Similarly, Huffington Post writer Mary Papenfuss writes that Twitter trolls “relentlessly” attack Ocasio-Cortez for her appearance.
+Ocasio-Cortez has not been immune to puerile name-calling since she announced her candidacy for the House of Representatives.
+For example, Republican political strategist and campaign consultant Ed Rollins last month called her a “little girl” with a big mouth.
+Similarly, Huffington Post writer Mary Papenfuss wrote that Twitter trolls “relentlessly” attack Ocasio-Cortez for her appearance.

-As of this writing, Alexandria Ocasio-Cortez has not responded to Scott Dunn’s statements about her.
+As of this writing, Ocasio-Cortez has not responded to Dunn’s statements about her.